PROSPECTUS

 President The Japan Academic Society for Ventures and Entrepreneurs

-Professor, Graduate School of Engineering
+Professor, The Graduate School of Economics and Management, Tohoku University

 EXECUTIVE